 Serve turnips hot, with sour cream and mushroom sauce.
 Decorate with parsley.
 I also made additional stuffing to serve on the side.

 Flódni is a unique traditional Jewish Hungarian dessert.
-The original recipe uses apples, poppy seed, walnuts, plum jam and all these ingredients are baked into a flour pastry.
+This original recipe uses apples, poppy seeds, walnuts, plum jam and all these ingredients are baked into a flour crust.
 This recipe uses the three main ingredients: apples, poppy seeds and walnuts plus the plums but has no crust.
 It is a gluten free recipe, in fact it is a very clever gluten free twist to the original recipe as the carbohydrates come from the poppy seeds.
 Its sour, bitter and sweet flavors come together to give a distinct culinary experience.

 I was inspired by the recipe that came from a website – credited at the end.
 I have been making this delicious alternative at Christmas time for years.
 I made some changes to the original recipe.
-I moved some sugar from the nut filling into the poppyseed filling.
-I also added plums and some alcohol to the poppy seed filling as the original version calls for it and I believe they worked nicely here too.
-Oh and honestly adding a little ginger to the walnuts can do wonders.
+I moved some sugar from the nut filling into the poppy seed filling.
+I also added plums to the poppy seed mixture and some alcohol to the apples.
+Oh and honestly adding a little ginger to the walnuts did wonders.

 RECIPE